 This is an interesting question and can be looked at from a religious angle and in regards to a sports team.
 With Abraham, the paradox is that he killed his son, yet is regarded as the father of Abrahamic religions.

 Is there not a paradox in this?
 That a man who is essentially a murderer, revered as the founder of major religions?
 The answer is yes.

-Kierkegaard’s argument is that most religions are rooted in paradox and you have to accept it as part of the faith or reject it and religion as a result.
+Kierkegaard’s argument is that most religions are rooted in paradoxes and you have to accept it as part of the faith or reject it and religion as a result.